aaruff/LabManager/README.md

 ### Executor
-The controller consists of an executable `LabManager-Executor.exe`, and two configuration files: config.properties, and log4j.properties.
+The controller consists of an executable `LabManager-Executor.exe`, and two configuration files: `config.properties`, and `log4j.properties`.

 First copy the `executor` folder containing into a directory of your choice (e.g. `C:\LabManager\executor`) on the executor computer.